 High-Value Lead Magnets

-In short, lead magnets are high-value content given in exchange for a potential customer’s contact information.
-Lead magnets provide information that helps the audience accomplish something meaningful to work well in SEO for SaaS.
+In short, lead magnets are high-value content that you give in exchange for a potential customer’s contact details.
+However, lead magnets must provide information that helps the audience accomplish something meaningful to work well in SEO for SaaS.

-- PDF checklists – Actionable checklists that help users make a complex or difficult problem more manageable.
+- PDF checklists to make a complex or difficult problem more manageable

-- Explainer or demo videos – Connect people visually to your brand’s people and products while providing important how-to information.
+- Explainer or demo videos to connect people visually to your brand’s people and products while providing important how-to information

-- Ebooks and whitepapers – Educational documents on particular topics that demonstrate your brand’s expertise.
+- Ebooks and whitepapers on particular topics that demonstrate your brand’s expertise